 Housing

-NHS England’s Learning Disability and Autism programme team has been working with the Housing Associations’ Charitable Trust (HACT) to develop a flexible set of hospital to home discharge resources, intended to be adapted to suit local needs and circumstances.
+NHS England’s Learning Disability and Autism programme team has worked with the Housing Associations’ Charitable Trust (HACT) to develop a flexible set of hospital to home discharge resources, intended to be adapted to suit local needs and circumstances.

 Local partners in integrated care systems should use these resources to work together to make sure that planning for people’s future housing needs starts as early as possible after admission to hospital, and is undertaken in a fully joined-up way: in close co-production with the person and any family or loved ones.